salmiah-ls/Northwind-MySQL/README.md

 # Northwind Database - MySQL version

 ## Description
+The Northwind database is a sample database that was originally created by Microsoft and used as the basis for their tutorials in a variety of database products.
+The database contains the sales data for a fictitious company called 'Northwind Traders', which imports and exports specialty foods from around the world.
+The Northwind is an excellent tutorial schema for a small-business ERP, with customers, orders, inventory, purchasing, suppliers, shipping, employees, and single-entry accounting.

 I created this sample Northwind Database for beginners who want learn about MySQL from [W3Schools](https://www.w3schools.com/mysql/default.asp).
 Since I work with MySQL, so I modify the syntax accordingly.
 I work with MySQL version 8.0.27.

 There are several differences: